NCBI-Hackathons/PDB2Genome/README.md

 To reproduce these results:

 1. Go to https://www.ncbi.nlm.nih.gov/genome/gdv/?context=genome&acc=GCF_000001405.33&q=C1QA
-2. Open your Chrome Developer Tools (Cmd-Alt-I)
+2. Open Chrome Developer Tools (Cmd-Alt-I)
 3. Go to DevTools "Console" tab
 4. Paste the following into DevTools console:

     `jQuery.getScript("https://ncbi-hackathons.github.io/PDB2Genome/remote-tracks-experiment.js");`
-5. Press "Enter"
+5. Press `Enter`
-6. See how the PDB structure track(s) have been added to bottom of Sequence Viewer track list
+6. See how the PDB structure track(s) have been added to bottom of the Sequence Viewer track list

 ## Results 3